elasticrash/GeoExtGenericApp/README.md

 *All you need to do to get it working is:*

 1. changing the Config.js File located at web/js/libs/
-2. Running it on a Tomcat WebServer (requires a proxy servlet to bypass the cross-origin error of the wfs requests)
+2. Running it on a Tomcat WebServer
+3. Proxy servlet to bypass the cross-origin error of the wfs requests needs python (add path to web.xml)
-3. adding your Geoserver Address to the python proxy
+4. Add your Geoserver Address to the python proxy

 There are obviously, a lot of features that are not working properly.